 Download example sketch

-To test this sensor, you can use this example sketch: ir_sensor_with_display.ino.
-If you do not use a display, you can use this one: ir_sensor.ino.
-Open the sketch in the Arduino IDE.
-The sketch uses the SharpIR library, which you must install before you use this sketch.
-Download the ZIP-file from the website (click the Clone or download button), extract it to the folder
+The sketch uses the SharpIR library, which is not in the standard library.
+You must install it manually before you use this sketch.
+Download the ZIP-file from the website (click Code, Download ZIP), extract it to the folder

 Documents\Arduino\libraries and rename that folder to “SharpIR”.